return42/sphkerneldoc/linux_src_doc/drivers/extcon/devres_c.rst

     Resource-managed \ :c:func:`extcon_dev_register`\

     :param struct device \*dev:
-        device to allocate extcon device
+        the device owning the extcon device being created

     :param struct extcon_dev \*edev:
-        the new extcon device to register
+        the extcon device to be registered

 .. _`devm_extcon_dev_register.description`:

 Description
 -----------

-Managed \ :c:func:`extcon_dev_register`\  function.
-If extcon device is attached with this function, that extcon device is automatically unregistered on driver detach.
+this function, that extcon device is automatically unregistered on driver detach.
 Internally this function calls \ :c:func:`extcon_dev_register`\  function.
 To get more information, refer that function.